 "Do you ever wonder why the mages built their tower at Lake Calenhad?
 Do they have an aversion to practicality or something?"Wizards often seem to live in towers.
 Not all of them, certainly, but enough for the tendency to be noticed.
 Sometimes these towers are no larger than is needed for a single individual, while other times, they house an entire community of magicians, and may possibly serve as a Wizarding School or the headquarters of a magocracy.
 Sometimes they're free-standing, while at other times, they're tacked on to some larger building, such as a castle (especially if the wizard is a Court Mage).
-This trope probably stems from the metaphorical "ivory tower", which refers to academics who remove themselves from the rest of society to study.
-A high tower conveys a sense of isolation from "normal" people, which those academics (or in this case, magicians) use to study in peace, much the same way that religious gurus are often depicted praying on mountaintops.
+May originate from the fact that many traditions link magic with astronomy or astrology, making the top of a tower a commonsense place for a mage to hang out.
+A high tower also conveys a sense of isolation from "normal" people, which the magician can use to study in peace, much the same way that religious gurus are often depicted praying on mountaintops.
 In another sense, high towers are ancient symbols of arrogance and hubris.
 Or simply extreme isolation.
 A subtrope of The Tower, obviously.
 A tower owned by a wizard of evil-ish disposition will likely be an Evil Tower of Ominousness.

 — Alistair, Dragon Age: Origins

 open/close all folders

 - In The Sword in the Stone, Merlin gets given a cold, leaky, run-down tower by Sir Ector.

 - Earlier variants of "Maiden in the Tower"—of which "Rapunzel" is the best known—often have the maiden have considerably magical ability, which she deploys to let herself and the hero get away from her mother who kept her in the tower, such as:

 - In The Freeport Venture, Sunset Shimmer ends up building one made of obsidian to live in in Freeport, partly because itís traditional, partly because it means she has to buy less land.